The-Aether-Team/The-Aether-II/README.md

 - :cn: **Simplified Chinese**: Contributed by ETStareak

-If your name is missing from the list above, please contact us.
-Unfortunately, if you're wanting to submit additional translations, you will need to open a merge request to this repository.
-We plan to bring back our crowd-sourced translation center soon, but no ETA has been made yet.
+The above list is incomplete, and as such, if your name is missing from it, please contact us. **You can help translate The Aether II Mod to additional languages by joining our team of avid translators [here](https://aether.oneskyapp.com/collaboration/project?id=158537).**

 ### :nut_and_bolt: Open-source projects used